Who are you?

 For most of our public seminars, your laptop should be running Windows 7 with SP1, Windows 8.1, Windows 10, or the equivalent Server versions.
 You can use other versions if you prefer but our seminars are currently based on these.
 In almost all cases the seminar leader’s demonstrations will be conducted using Windows 10.

-For most seminars, you also need to have a virtual machine host installed with one virtual machine configured, this running a 32-bit edition of Windows 7 or later.
+For most seminars, you also need to have a virtual machine host installed with one virtual machine configured, this running an edition of Windows 7 or later.
 (We have successfully used Microsoft Hyper-V, Microsoft Virtual PC, VMware, and VirtualBox.)